Al Israel

+Alexander Joseph Israel, Jr. (April 16, 1935 – March 16, 2011) was an American film and television actor.

+Life and career

+Israel was born in Manhattan, New York City, in 1935.

-Al Israel (April 16, 1935 – March 16, 2011) was an American film and TV actor who is best known for his role as the chainsaw-wielding Colombian drug dealer "Hector the Toad" in the 1983 film Scarface.
+He is best known for his role as the chainsaw-wielding Colombian drug dealer "Hector the Toad" in the 1983 film Scarface.
 He also appeared alongside Al Pacino in Carlito's Way a decade later.

-He was one of three original cast members to voice the 2006 video game based on the film.
+He was also one of three original cast members to voice the 2006 video game based on the film.
 The game entitled Scarface: The World Is Yours sold more than two million units in less than two years.

-Al Israel died on March 16, 2011, at age 75.
+Israel died on March 16, 2011, in West Covina, California.
+He was 75 years old.